 attitudes had improved dramatically when they were given responsibility for

+a dog.
 I drove to the animal shelter that afternoon.
 After I filled out a

 questionnaire, a uniformed officer led me to the kennels.
 The odour of